schristakis/5G-AMF-Scaling/README.md

 ```
 cd 5g-amf-scaling/oai-5g-core
 ```
-In orde to deploy each function you have to execute the following command for each core network function:
+In order to deploy each function you have to execute the following command for each core network function:

 ```
-helm install {network_function_name} {path_of_network_function}
+helm install {network_function_name} {path_to_network_function}
 ```
 For example if you want to deploy the sql database  and then the NRF, UDR you execute: